XiaoFaye/ZipFolderEx/Readme.md

 -------------------

 ZipFolderEx is a utility that extends the built-in ZIP compress functionality of Windows.
-With ZipFolderEx, you can easily to unzip files wihout third-party softwares.
+With ZipFolderEx, you can easily to unzip files without third-party softwares.

 Screenshot: